 Learn music while learning to play what matters to you.

-Here is an example learner path.
-Below it is a section on learning to play music on the guitar the way it is sung.
+Here is one more example learner path.
+Below it is a section about learning to play music on the guitar the way it is sung.

 Karthik was already playing the guitar for some time before he wanted me to help him.